-SAP’s initiative to interconnect generative AI systems is a likely forerunner of new age artificial intelligence networks that swap information to fulfil complex requests.
+SAP’s initiative to interconnect generative AI systems heralds an age where artificial intelligence networks and agents swap information to fulfil complex requests.

 The European software giant demonstrated the ability for large spreadsheets to be manipulated by simple instructions sent to its own AI tool Joule at its Sapphire conference in Orlando over the weekend.
 SAP says more than 299 million cloud users access its software.